cybera/policy-browser/README.md

   bin/scrape
   ```

-4. Start Neo4j and Solr
+4. Start required services: Neo4j, Solr, and Memcached

   ```
-  bin/neo4j start
-  bin/solr start
+  bin/all-services start
   ```

-  Persistent data for these containers will be stored under *data/neo4j* and *data/solr*.
+  Persistent data for the neo4j and solr containers will be stored under *data/neo4j* and *data/solr*.
 It is not intended to be checked in and is ignored by git.
+Memcached will be cleared every time it is restarted.
+Nothing critical is stored here and the browser can operate when it is down.

   The neo4j database will be available at [localhost:7474](localhost:7474).
-In order to make the next step work, change the password to 'password'.
+Whatever you set as the password will need to be set in the config/neo4j.yml file as well.

+  To start/stop individual services, you can use `bin/neo4j start`, `bin/neo4j stop`, `bin/solr start`, `bin/solr stop`, `bin/memcached start`, and `bin/memcached stop`.

 5. Convert PDF, doc, etc. files to raw text